Welcome to the web page of the Tolkien and Fantasy Society at the University of Wisconsin-Madison!

 Who we are

 The Tolkien Society at the University of Wisconsin-Madison was founded in September 1966.
-It has been meeting once a month ever since (during the first several years, twice a month), with a very few misses here and there (e.g., there were a couple of years when the group did not meet during the summer, but usually it did).
+It met once a month ever since (during the first several years, twice a month), with a very few misses here and there (e.g., there were a couple of years when the group did not meet during the summer, but usually it did).
 In January, 2001, we changed our name to the Tolkien and Fantasy Society to reflect our broad interests better.
+In July, 2020, when it became clear that we would no longer be able to meet because of the coronavirus pandemic, we DISBANDED OUR GROUP.
+We will maintain our webpage, but we no longer meet.

 - The work of Tolkien (fiction, poetry, scholarly work, drawings and illustrations)